CaffeineMC/lithium-fabric/README.md

 ### Compiling the mod

 You will need the latest version of Gradle 5.5 present on your system along with the Java 11 JDK.
 For Windows users, you can use [Chocolatey](https://chocolatey.org) or [SDKMAN](https://sdkman.io/) to manage these installations.
 These should be standard packages on most other operating systems.
+Alternatively, you can use the included Gradle wrapper with `gradlew`.

 Once the prerequisites have been met, start a build with: